ghc/ghc/hadrian/doc/flavours.md

             dynamic linker.
 You should use a flavour that builds profiling libs and rts, i.e. not <code>quick</code>.

-            This flag adds cost centres with the -fprof-late-ccs flag. </td>
+            This flag adds cost centres with the -fprof-late flag. </td>
     </tr>
     <tr>
         <td><code>no_dynamic_ghc</code></td>